From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: Performance Analysis

 Since the constellation symbols are not transmitted in the RASSK scheme and $x_k=x_{\hat{k}}=\sqrt{E_s}$., case 1 in the ABER analysis of the RASM scheme with the ML detector is also suitable for the RASSK one where $r\ne \hat{r}$.
 In other words, the MGF given in \equref{closed MGF} of the RASM scheme in case 1 can be also employed in the RASSK scheme with some modifications in $x_k$ and $E_s$, i.e., $M_B\left( \frac{-1}{4\sin ^2\!\:\tau N_0} \right) \approx M_{Z_1}\left( t \right) $.
 Finally, the upper bound of the RASSK scheme with the ML detector can be obtained similar to

-\remark{Since the increase of $N$ leads to the increase of $N_E$ and probably $N_a$, we can find that the results of above MGFs decrease with the arise of $N$, which means that the ABER reduces with the $N$ increase.}
+\remark{Since the increase of $N$ leads to the increase of $N_E$ and probably $N_a$, we can find that the results of above MGFs decrease with the arise of $N$, which means that the ABER reduces with the $N$ increase.} \remark{The theoretical rigor of this framework is established as follows: First, the ABER expressions in \equref{clesed-form RASM} and \equref{clesed-form RASSK} provide strict theoretical upper bounds derived via the MGF approach.
+Second, the deterministic even division strategy for RIS phase adjustment circumvents the need for algorithmic convergence proofs, while the ML detector ensures detection optimality.
+Although employing the CLT for mathematical tractability, the tightness of this asymptotic analysis is robustly validated by Monte Carlo simulations in Sec. \Rmnum{6}.}